akirarika/milkio/docs/en/model.md

 ## Getting Started

 Models are the core of saving and managing your data.
-The `memory`、`local`、`cookie` and `db` object we previously used in our zero config library are actually all models!
+The `memory`、`local`、`cookie` and `db` objects we previously used in our zero config library are actually all models!

 Before we continue, let's install Kurimudb: